 At an archaeological dig in the ancient city of Hamunaptra, an American serving in the French Foreign Legion accidentally awakens a mummy who begins to wreck havoc as he searches for the reincarnation of his long-lost love.

 An English librarian called Evelyn Carnahan becomes interested in starting an archaeological dig at the ancient city of Hamunaptra.
 She gains the help of Rick O'Connell, after saving him from his death.
 What Evelyn, her brother Jonathan and Rick are unaware of is that another group of explorers are interested in the same dig.
 Unfortunately for everyone, this group ends up unleashing a curse which been laid on the dead High Priest Imhotep.
-Now 'The Mummy' is awake and it's going to take a lot more than guns to send him back from where he came from.Written by
+Now 'The Mummy' is awake and it's going to take a lot more than guns to send him back to where he came from.Written by

-Thebes, City of the Living.
-Crown jewel of Pharaoh Seti the First.
+Thebes, City of the Living, crown jewel of Pharaoh Seti the First.
 Home of Imhotep, Pharaoh's high priest, keeper of the dead.
 Birthplace of Anck Su Namun, Pharaoh's mistress.
 No other man was allowed to touch her.
 But for their love, they were willing to risk life itself.

 See more »

 135 of 171 people found this review helpful.

 Was this review helpful to you?